 A long layover anywhere can be a drag.
-Luckily, Houston Intercontinental Airport serves up plenty of eating, shopping, and entertainment opportunities, so you can get more out of your time here.
-Make the best of your layover with these 8 things to do at Houston Intercontinental Airport.
+Luckily, Houston Intercontinental Airport offers plenty of eating, shopping, and entertainment opportunities to get more out of your time here.
+Make the best of your layover with these eight things to do at Houston Intercontinental Airport.

 1. Eat like a local

-Hunger only makes a layover worse, so start yours on the right note.
+Hunger only worsens a layover, so start yours on the right note.
 Pick from dozens of eateries, bars, and cafes.
 If you’ve got time, enjoy a leisurely meal at Olio, Ember, or Le Grand Comptoir, which is particularly spendy.
-Bam Bam, Blaze Pizza, Pappasito’s, Whataburger, and Ray’s BBQ Shack are local favorites.
-If a bar crawl is more your style, sample craft brews and spirits at American Craft Tavern, Black Hat Whiskey Room, and Brewster Beer Garden, and Tony’s Wine Cellar.
+Bam Bam, Blaze Pizza, Pappasito’s, Whataburger, and Ray’s BBQ Shack are local favourites.
+If a bar crawl is more your style, sample craft brews and spirits at American Craft Tavern, Black Hat Whiskey Room, Brewster Beer Garden, and Tony’s Wine Cellar.
 Well-known chains Starbucks, Subway, Wendy’s and Chick-fil-A all have multiple outposts here.
-Unfortunately, no restaurants are open 24-hours, but a convenience store in Terminal A’s food court sells pre-packaged snacks and drinks
+Unfortunately, no restaurants are open 24 hours a day, but a convenience store in Terminal A’s food court sells pre-packaged snacks and drinks.

 2. Relax in a lounge

-Pop into an airport lounge for a peaceful environment that includes food and drinks, news and TVs, WiFi, and comfortable seating.
-The Air France Lounge and KLM Crown Lounge are open to all travellers, regardless of your airline or flight class – so you don’t have to fly First or Business to get in.
-Simply pre-purchase a lounge pass or use your lounge membership program to gain entry.
+Pop into an airport lounge for a peaceful environment with food and drinks, news and TVs, WiFi, and comfortable seating.
+The Air France Lounge and KLM Crown Lounge are open to all travellers, regardless of airline or flight class – so you don’t have to fly First or Business to get in.
+Pre-purchase a lounge pass or use your lounge membership program to gain entry.
 Several more lounges cater specifically to travellers flying United Airlines.
 See our Houston Intercontinental Airport Guide for locations and details.